pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 [^EU-OA]: The announcement of the mandate from the European Commission came
     only a day after the UK announced their new open access policy.
-The commission [hopes]{:.external} that open access publishing by member states will reach <span class="oldstyle">60<span class="symbol">%</span></span> by
+The commission [hopes] that open access publishing by member states will reach <span class="oldstyle">60<span class="symbol">%</span></span> by
     <span class="oldstyle">2016</span>.

 [^manhattan-project]: One of the first large-scale government research projects
-    was the [Manhattan Project]{:.external}, which led to the creation of the [US Office of Scientific Research and Development] in <span class="oldstyle">1941</span>, with Vannevar Bush as the director, and the creation of a network of national laboratories, including the [Lawrence
+    was the [Manhattan Project], which led to the creation of the [US Office of Scientific Research and Development] in <span class="oldstyle">1941</span>, with Vannevar Bush as the director, and the creation of a network of national laboratories, including the [Lawrence